wzulfikar/lifelog/learning_process/amazon_web_services.md

     - Manage catalog of IT services used on AWS
 - Trusted Advisor
     - Automated service that scan environment and tell where we can save money, increase security, etc.

+## Application Services
+- API Gateway
+    - Create, publish, maintain, monitor, secure API at any scale
+- AppStream
+    - Think of it as AWS version of *ZenApp*
+    - Helps streams Windows application in the cloud
+- CloudSearch
+    - Simple & cost effective to manage search solution for website/application
+- Elastic Transcoder
+    - *Social media transcoding* in the cloud
+- SES : Simple Email Service
+    - Send transactional emails, marketing, etc
+    - Can be used to receive email as well
+    - Can integrate with Lambda, S3, etc
+- SQS : Simple Queue Service
+    - Decoupling infrastructure
 -